Hamsterland/NHentai.NET/README.md

 ```
 dotnet add package NHentai.NET --version 2.2.0
 ```
+Please do not use the package hosted on this repo.
+It is outdated and GitHub won't allow users to remove public packages.

 ## Examples
 The following code shows how you can setup and get information about books.